jrbattles/NOAA-Storm-Analysis/README.md

 ## Reproducible Research

-The results of this study are published the `StormImpactAnalysis.md` and `StormImpactAnalysis.html` files.
+The results of this study are published in the `StormImpactAnalysis.md` and `StormImpactAnalysis.html` files.

-### What is mean total number of steps taken per day?

-### What is the average daily activity pattern?

-### Imputing missing values

-### Are there differences in activity patterns between weekdays and weekends?

-## Submitting the Assignment